SargeyWargey/Homoothya/Story/Drafts/Chapter_19.md

 # Chapter 19: Taken

-The knife was cold against my throat.

-My uncle lay dead three feet away, his eyes still open, looking at nothing.
-The blood on the snow-dusted ground looked black in the firelight.

-The Pima scout holding me said something I didn't understand.
-His hand was clamped over my mouth.
-I couldn't breathe.
-Couldn't scream.
-Could barely think through the terror.

-There were five or six soldiers around our small fire.
-White men with rifles and those leather-brimmed hats.
-Behind them, more Native scouts—Pima, maybe Maricopa.
-Enemies of my people who wore pieces of Army uniforms and carried Army rifles.

-They'd come out of the darkness while my uncle and I huddled by the fire.
-We'd been too cold, too exhausted from the hunt.
-The fire had been a mistake.
-The warmth had made us careless.

-Now my uncle was dead and I was going to die too.
+The scout who held me said something to the others.
+They laughed.
+One of them kicked my uncle's body to make sure he was dead.

-The tallest soldier stepped closer.
-He had markings on his shoulders that meant something I didn't understand.
-He crouched down and looked at my face.
-His eyes were tired.
-Old.
+Then a white officer stepped into the firelight.
+Tall, with markings on his shoulders that meant he commanded.
+He looked down at my uncle's body, then at me.
+Studied me.
+Made a decision.

-He said something in English.
-The Pima scout holding me responded, his knife still at my throat.
+He said something to one of the scouts in English.
+The scout turned to me and spoke in broken Yavapai, words I could barely understand.

-The white officer shook his head and said something sharp.
-An order.

-The knife moved away from my throat but the scout's grip on me didn't loosen.

-The officer studied me for a long moment.
-Then he stood and spoke to his men.
-Orders.
-Decisions being made about my life while I trembled in the scout's grip.

-One of the soldiers brought rope.
-They tied my hands in front of me.
-Not tight enough to cut off blood, but firm.
-Permanent.

-I was a prisoner now.

-They sat me down away from the fire, away from my uncle's body.
-Two soldiers stood guard while the others gathered around the officer, looking at something—a map, maybe.
-Planning something.

-Every few minutes one of them would glance at me.
-Calculating.
-Deciding what I was worth.

-I didn't understand the words but I understood enough.
-They wanted something from me.
-Information.
-The cave.
-My people.

-But I wouldn't tell them.
-I would be like my uncle—silent even with a knife at my throat.
-I would die before I betrayed my family.

-The officer came over and crouched in front of me again.
-He said something in slow, careful English.
-Pointed at the darkness around us.
-Made a gesture like people hiding in a cave.

-They already knew we were hiding somewhere.
-They just didn't know where.

-I shook my head.
-Said nothing.

-He sighed and stood.
-Spoke to the scouts.
-One of them—not the one who'd held the knife—came over and tried speaking in broken Yavapai.

 "Where.
 Your.
 People."

-I looked at my uncle's body and said nothing.
+I shook my head.
+I didn't understand.
+Or maybe I understood too well and didn't want to answer.

 The scout grabbed my arm, squeezed hard enough to hurt.
 Asked again.

-I stayed silent.

-This went on for a long time.
-Questions I didn't answer.
-Threats I didn't understand.
-The cold seeping deeper into my bones.
-My uncle's blood freezing on the ground.

-I would not tell them.
-Would not betray my family.
-Would die first.

-But then one of the Pima scouts drew his knife again.
-Put it back against my throat.
-And I felt the blade—cold, sharp, real.
+"Where.
+Your.
+People.
+Hide."

+He pointed at the darkness around us, made a sweeping gesture.
+Made a gesture like people hiding in a cave.

+They knew we were hiding somewhere nearby.
+The fire had drawn them.
+Now they wanted me to tell them where the others were.

+Where my father was.
+My mother.
+My sisters.
+Everyone.

+I looked at my uncle's body.
+At the soldiers surrounding us, five, maybe six of them with their rifles and their Native scouts who'd killed one of their own people.

 I was eight years old.
-Maybe ten.
-Just a child.

-And I was so afraid.
+I didn't understand politics or war or the weight of the choice I was making.

+But I understood this: if I didn't tell them, they might kill me too.
+Just like they'd killed my uncle.

+The scout holding me drew a knife.
+Put it against my throat.
+Asked again.
+"Where."

+I felt the blade.
+Cold.
+Sharp.

-The white officer said something.
+The officer said something in English.
 The scout with the knife answered.
-They argued—I could hear it in their tones even though I didn't know the words.
+They were arguing about something.
+About me.

-Finally the officer made a sharp gesture.
-The knife came away from my throat.
+Finally the officer made a gesture and the knife came away from my throat.

 But the scout still held me.
 Still waited for an answer.

-And in that moment, with my uncle dead and the knife still close and the cold and the terror filling everything, I broke.

 "Cave," I whispered in Yavapai.
-So quiet I could barely hear myself.

-The scout smiled.
-Said something to the officer in English.

-The officer nodded.
-Asked a question.

-The scout turned back to me.
-"Where.
-Cave."

-I pointed.
-Toward where the canyon lay hidden in the darkness.
-Toward where my father and mother and sisters slept.
+My voice so small I could barely hear it myself.
+Then, not knowing if they understood, I pointed.
+Toward where the canyon lay in the darkness.
+Toward where my father and mother and sisters slept, unaware.

 Toward everyone I loved.